vala-lang/vala-docs/docs/guides/compiler-guide/03-00-the-vala-compiler/03-01-vala-in-a-nutshell.md

 10. Compile the generated C code.

-The individual steps will be explained later, but first `Vala.CodeContext`, the data structure which holds everything together.
+The individual steps will be explained later, but first `Vala.CodeContext` (`vala/valacodecontext.vala`), the data structure which holds everything together.
 It stores the compile options which were specified on the command line, and a list of source files to compile.
 There is only one `CodeContext` instantiated and its reference is passed around a lot, so effectively it's a global variable.

-`Vala.CodeContext` is the root of the code tree, because it contains the root `Namespace`, which holds references to all parsed code nodes.
+`Vala.CodeContext` is the root of the code tree, because it contains the root `Namespace` (`vala/valanamespace.vala`), which holds references to all parsed code nodes.
 In addition to the code tree, the context contains a reference to a code generator object.
 This object walks the code tree and generates code.

 Vala.CodeContext contains an important method called `accept`, which initiates a depth-first traversal of the code tree.
-This method, and the `CodeVisitor` pattern, will be discussed later.
+This method, and the `CodeVisitor` (`vala/valacodevisitor.vala`) pattern, will be discussed later.

 **Data diagram**